 Being at home, but not being present for one’s family is a problem for anyone living with a family.
 People opt to work remotely so they could tweak their schedules and spend more time with loved ones — but this doesn’t mean they can accomplish this all the time.

-Family, friends, and partners sometimes ask for your company even when you’re working — and how do you explain that you’re not free to get off work whenever, just because you’re office is at your home?
+Family, friends, and partners sometimes ask for your company even when you’re working — and how do you explain that you’re not free to get off work whenever, just because your office is at your home?

-Here, objective proof you have to work stand out as your best options – inform your loved ones of your schedule, and when you’ll be free to socialize with them.
+Here, objective proof you have to work stands out as your best option — inform your loved ones of your schedule, and when you’ll be free to socialize with them.
 You can do this by displaying to-do lists or schedules depicting what you have to accomplish by the end of the day, or week, for tangible proof you do have to work.

 In general, the solution is to work only when you can work, and dedicate the rest of your time to your family — opt for quality, rather than quantity, and work only at the times when you feel effective.

-People work and travel to be able to enjoy more new places — but the reality of digital nomadism often requires you to work a lot while staying in this new destination, so much that you miss out on many great sights.
+People work and travel to be able to enjoy more new places — but the reality of digital nomadism often requires you to work a lot while staying in this new destination, so much so that you miss out on many great sights.
 Also, it’s harder to enjoy your trip if you have a deadline looming over you.

-The best solution is to compromise with the client and company, and reschedule meetings for a time that fits everyone.
+The best solution is to compromise with the client and company and reschedule meetings for a time that fits everyone.
 As an alternative, you can opt to work in the client’s time zone.

 Considering that fun is only half of the work-while-traveling equation, and that you must spend a part of your travels working — you’ll have to find the strengths to turn down trip invites from friends.
 If you’re constantly visiting friends and traveling around with them, you’re less productive — though the temptation is understandable.

-Also, bare in mind that not all locations are equally suitable for you to work there — so, once again, it’s best that you parse your travels into:
+Bare in mind that not all locations are equally suitable for you to work there — so, once again, it’s best that you parse your travels into:

-- places you’ll merely go for vacation, and not work at all while there
+- Places you’ll merely go for vacation, and not work at all while there.

 While working at home, you’ll have everything you need nearby, and won’t have to endure a commute — which means you’ll be totally stationary.
-And this may cause health issues, like backaches and weight gains.
+And this may cause health issues, like backaches and weight gain.